 Compared to the newer Olympus and Pentax/Ricoh options above that have fast lenses this camera is just not competitive for the price.

-Currently available is the DMC-TS5, their most full featured camera yet adding Wi-Fi control features.
-It is waterproof down to 43 feet, 16mp, is shock, dust, and freeze proof, has a zoom lens that offers a wide 28mm - 128mm zoom lens (35mm equivalent), with a max aperture of F3.3 to 5.9.
+The DMC-TS5 has Wi-Fi control features.
+It is waterproof down to 43 feet, 16mp, is shock, dust, and freeze proof, has a zoom lens that offers a wide 28-128mm zoom lens (35mm equivalent), with a max aperture of F3.3 to 5.9.
 It also has full HD video, at 1080P.
 It offers image stabilization.

 Panasonic also has a simpler version, the DMC-TS30.
 This is smaller and much less expensive than the TS5 (about half the price).
 It is 16mp, and has a 25mm to 100mm (35mm equiv.) zoom lens.
 It has 720P video, no GPS, is only waterproof to 26 feet, and does not have many of the gizmos.

-They all have either a 14 or 16mp CMOS sensor, either Optical Image Stabilization or CMOS Shift Stabilization, 2.7 or 3" screen, a 28 to 140mm wide angle lens, and a fairly slow lens starting at F3.9.
+All their cameras have either a 14 or 16mp CMOS sensor, either Optical Image Stabilization or CMOS Shift Stabilization, 2.7 or 3" screen, a 28 to 140mm wide angle lens, and a fairly slow aperture starting at F3.9.
 They all have similar image quality.

 Finepix XP70 - waterproof to 30', Wi-Fi